Jonathon FessendenDec 30, 2022

 - Pope Francis’s recent homily on continuous prayer (September 28, 2022)

-- All of Jonathan Fessenden’s articles on Missio Dei are here.
+- All of Jonathon Fessenden’s articles on Missio Dei are here.

-- Jonathan Fessenden’s album, Upon the Water, is here.
+- Jonathon Fessenden’s album, Upon the Water, is here.

 - Silence (2016), official trailer